About USC Gould

 We accept either the LSAT or the GRE.
 While we expect the vast majority of our applicants will continue to apply with only the LSAT, you may want to consider whether the GRE is a suitable alternative.
 Factors such as: plans for other graduate study, your application timeline, and whether you will apply to other law schools that accept ONLY the LSAT should be considered.

-If you apply without a LSAT score, you must take the GRE by March 1, 2022.
+If you apply without a LSAT score, you must take the GRE by March 1, 2023.
+There will be no exceptions to this date.
 If you have a reportable LSAT score, you may choose to report your GRE score, but it is not required.

 If you report your GRE score, your application will not be completed until we receive your score report from ETS.
 The ETS school code for USC Gould School of Law is 4030.
 It is your responsibility to ensure your report is requested and communicated to USC Gould as your application completion will be delayed until the score is received.

-If you choose to apply with the GRE, you must submit all valid GRE test results for the last five years.
+ETS will only report scores for five years from the date of test.
+You must ensure you have a reportable score at the time we request your report from ETS.
+We will not accept self-reported GRE scores.
+If you choose to apply with the GRE, you must submit all valid and reportable GRE test results for the last five years.
 You may not choose which results to share.
 This parallels the requirement that five years of LSAT scores be disclosed on the application.
 Just as with the LSAT, we will accept an explanation for discrepancies between multiple GRE scores.
 Space to address multiple scores is provided in the Additional Questions section of our application.

 All applicants applying with the GRE must subscribe to and utilize the LSAC Credential Assembly Service (CAS).

 The GRE will not be accepted for Early Decision or Rothman Scholar applicants.
 All Early Decision and Rothman Scholar applicants must apply with the LSAT.